-To reduce the agitation, listen to the individual as he/she expresses frustration to get a clue about the kind of antecedent that’s acting as a trigger and then try either reducing or eliminating the triggers as much as possible.
+To reduce the agitation, listen to the individual as they express frustration to get a clue about the kind of antecedent acting as a trigger and then try reducing or eliminating the triggers as much as possible.
 Discomfort, pain, overstimulation, and frustration are all common triggers of agitation.

 You should also examine your behavior in response to the individual.
 If you aren’t doing so already, reassure the individual that you are there not only to assist but also to comfort.
-If it appears as though the individual needs something to do, you should try redirecting them to an activity they find enjoyable.
-Help with dementia is readily available for both patients and carers.
+If it appears as though the individual needs something to do, you should try redirecting them to an activity, they find enjoyable.
+Help with dementia is readily available for both patients and caregivers.

 Aggressive behavior may include raising a hand to somebody, cornering somebody, shouting, or actually hitting or pushing.
 The unfortunate reality is that aggression in people with dementia may happen suddenly and probably without any warning.

-Try identifying what triggered the aggression so as to modify or eliminate the antecedent without delay.
-As challenging as it might be, react calmly and reassuringly focusing on the feelings of the individual.
+Try identifying what triggered the aggression to modify or eliminate the antecedent without delay.
+As challenging as it might be, react calmly and reassuringly, focusing on the individual’s feelings.

 People with dementia usually repeat an action, word, or question repeatedly (e.g., saying “What do we have planned today” over and over again).
 Such behavior is generally harmless, but it can be annoying and unnerving for the people caring for the person with dementia.

-Repetitive behavior is often a sign of insecurity because people with dementia are usually looking for something familiar and comfortable – something over which they have some level of control.
+Repetitive behavior is often a sign of insecurity because people with dementia usually look for something familiar and comfortable – something over which they have some control.